Mixed legal system of English common law, Islamic law (in 12 northern states), and traditional law

 Stamp duties are regarded as taxes on instruments recording transactions, and the rates chargeable would depend on the classification of the document.
 Some documents attract stamp duties on a nominal basis, while others are assessed on an ad valorem basis.

 The applicable tax rate payable on royalty payments by resident companies is 10% while resident individuals are charged at a rate of 5%.
-Non-resident companies and individuals are charged at a rate of 10% unless the non-resident company or individual is domiciled in a jurisdiction which has a double taxation treaty with Nigeria, in which case the rate will not exceed 7.5%.
+Non-resident companies and individuals are charged at a rate of 10% unless the non-resident company or individual is domiciled in a jurisdiction which has a double taxation treaty with Nigeria.

 Under the Companies Income Tax Act, when ascertaining the profits of a company, prior losses sustained in the business are deductible.
 A company may carry forward its tax losses or offset against its future taxable income indefinitely.
 However, losses from one trade / business cannot be offset against the income from another trade or business.